 - A 100 percent refund of tuition for complete withdrawal or decrease in credits made on or before the deadline to add courses online, unless otherwise stipulated by federal regulations.

-- A 50 percent refund of tuition for complete withdrawal or decrease in credits made by the online drop period, unless otherwise stipulated by federal regulations.
+- A 50 percent refund of tuition for complete withdrawal or decrease in credits made by the drop without a w period, unless otherwise stipulated by federal regulations.

-- No refunds of tuition for complete withdrawal or decrease in credits after the online drop period, unless otherwise stipulated by federal regulations.
+- No refunds of tuition for complete withdrawal or decrease in credits after the drop without a w period, unless otherwise stipulated by federal regulations.

 Student activity fees are only refundable before the first day of instruction, or if you completely withdraw from all UH campuses during the 100 percent period.